|Our birds are a family flock! These birds are 40+ years of breeding and blending strains of birds which have been developed by not

 race every year).
 All breeding records are kept on paper and on computer.
 Detailed pedigrees and information is furnished with the

 birds sold.
-Most all birds listed on this site are breeders and/or PROVED race birds with winning performances of which most all are
+Most all birds listed on this site are breeders and/or PROVEN race birds with winning performances of which most all are

-on 500 and 600-mile races.
+on 500 and 600-mile races (but they win as many short races as well).
 Our motto is "If you want quality then breed for the distance"!

 |To the left is Champ "Paul"

-Band # AU 99 ILL 0082 Paul has many diplomas including 1st Combine 500.
+Band # AU 99 ILL 0082 Paul has many diplomas including 1st Concourse 500.
 Nearly EVERY bird

 |This bird to the left is Paul's mate (previous to 2006)

-Paul's first mate was her sister & they bred 0243 the 623-mile day bird Combine winner.
+Paul's first mate and they bred 0243 the 623-mile day bird Concourse winner.

-winners with Paul not to mention other diplomas won by their children!
-YBs off of her with Paul are 1,000.00 each
+Concourse winners with Paul not to mention other diplomas won by their children!

-The price on 0058 a super racer and breeder is NOT FOR SALE!
+Gold Baby #0058 a super racer and breeder is now deceased!

-and the ONLY bird on the day in Race B in the entire Combine arriving about 3
+day and the ONLY bird on the day in Race B in the entire Concourse arriving about

-minutes before 9 PM nearly dark.
-This beautiful performance bird is now in the breeding
+3 minutes before 9 PM nearly dark.
+This beautiful performance bird was stocked and

 Another Update!
 2011's son 1679 was one of only five 600-mile day birds in the